damonism/ausvotestr/README.md

 and the data in the package will reflect all of the returns and any amendments at the time of extraction.

-The current data in the package was extracted on 02 February 2021.
+The current data in the package was extracted on 10 May 2021.

 ## Disclosure threshold

-The disclosure threshold is CPI indexed anually.
+The disclosure threshold is CPI indexed annually.
 Donations below the threshold may not be included in returns.

 The disclosure threshold for each year was: